 You can usually find Don working at his desk or running errands with some friends.
 He also likes biking, hunting, fishing, video games, movies, disc golf, knives, golfing, reading, computer programming, and late night taco runs.

-Chrissy is usually found in the house trying to balance wifing and mothering and language learning too.
+Chrissy -In this stage of life you can usually find Chrissy in the house trying to balance wifing and mothering.
 To relax she likes making something for the kids, whether it be a decoration or a new silly toy.
 Chrissy likes listening to music, crafting (sewing, crochet, painting, building, refinishing.. etc..), spending time with friends, researching nutrition, watching good movies, taking pictures, baking sweets, or adoring someone's sweet kids.

 Our first daughter Lily was born in January of 2013!
 She changed our lives so much, and we are constantly marveling at the blessing (and struggle!) it is to be parents.
 She's almost always a joy to be with.
 Her personality is blossoming and she's turning into quite a smart and sweet little lady with a great sense of humor to boot!

 We welcomed our second little sweetie Ruth in January 2015!
-She's full of energy, emotion, and attitude and we love watching her discover and learn new things each day.
+She's full of energy, emotion, deep thinking and attitude and we love watching her discover and learn new things each day.